 At the unexpected funeral of one of our best friends last month, I was reminded again, that “Life is too short to be anything but happy.”

-2013… you may have tried to knock me down but I got up again!
+2013… you may have knocked me down but I get up again each and every time!

 My next ‘year in review’ post will focus on all the awesome of 2013; like meeting Oprah, and Pink, traveling across Canada for Bliss tweet-ups, yoga in Jamaica and meeting my family in Mexico.
 Stay tuned.